 I started NE Wisconsin Radon Specialists in July of 2000, which was later renamed Radon Specialists of Wisconsin.
-We are now the largest Radon mitigation & testing company in WI.
+We are now the largest Radon mitigation & testing company in Wisconsin.

 Born in Wild Rose in 1965 on an October afternoon.
 United States Air Force veteran, served from 1987 to 1991.
 Awarded Airman of the quarter from the 62 CPTS for 3 consecutive quarters.
 Youngest of seven children.
 Graduated from Appleton East in 1984.
 Completed college degrees in Financial Management and Applied Technology while in the Air Force.

 Happily married to wife Lucy since 1987, and have five children: Amanda (30), Ben (23), April (20), David (16) and Emma (14).

 We were members of Christ The Rock Community Church for 20 years but just recently started attending Mill City Church in Neenah.
 God and our church are the most important things in our lives.
 A portion of what we earn goes toward our church and other Christian outreach activities.
 We do not support anything that would be considered radical.
 We just believe in helping people when possible and being a good example to those around us, and hope our children will want to do so also.

 Here are the new children we are sponsoring through Compassion International.
 Compassion is a great organization and anyone can sponsor.
 Here is a link to their web site http://www.compassion.com I chose six children from different parts of the world.
 They had things in common with my own kids.
 We are looking forward to getting to know them as they grow up.